Google Chrome can forcibly enable dark mode on every website you visit, putting an end to those blinding white backgrounds on your nice dark desktop.

 To find it, type “chrome://flags” into Chrome’s Omnibox and press Enter.

-Search for “Dark Mode” in the search box at the top of the Experiments page that appears.
+Search for “dark mode” in the search box at the top of the Experiments page that appears.

 Click “Relaunch” to relaunch Chrome.
 Chrome will close and relaunch all your open web pages.
-Be sure to save any content on those pages—for example, things you’ve typed in text boxes—before relaunching the browser.
+Be sure to save any content on those pages — for example, things you’ve typed in text boxes — before relaunching the browser.

 Browse and see how it works.
 If you don’t like it, head back to Chrome’s Experiments screen, change this option back to “Default,” and relaunch the browser.
 Chrome will stop messing with website colors after you disable this option.

 You can also try other Force Dark Mode options.
-The different modes will products different results on web pages.
+The different modes will produce different results on web pages.
 Some of them will even invert light images, turning those images dark.
 This will make images look different, of course, but it may be convenient if you want a consistently dark desktop.

 Don’t feel compelled to use dark mode if you don’t like it.
 Dark mode is trendy, but it may not actually be better for you.
 Despite that, we love dark mode anyway.